vue-pdf-viewer/starter-vpv-nuxt-ts/README.md

-# VPV Starter Toolkit in Nuxt 3 (SSR)
+# Vue PDF Viewer Starter Toolkit in Nuxt 3 (SSR)

-Welcome to the Vue PDF Viewer (VPV) starter toolkit!
-This repository provides a comprehensive guide on how to use VPV with Nuxt via the Composition API and TypeScript.
-This repo showcases how VPV can be integrated and rendered as part of a Nuxt project.
+Welcome to the Vue PDF Viewer starter toolkit!
+This repository provides a comprehensive guide on how to use Vue PDF Viewer with Nuxt via the Composition API and TypeScript.
+This repo showcases how Vue PDF Viewer can be integrated and rendered as part of a Nuxt project.

 ## Table of Contents
 - [Installation](#installation)